Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

 Given a chance to use the odd-looking Knipex Cobra pliers, I was happy to try them out.

 How Do Knipex Cobra Pliers and Channellock Pliers Compare?

 There are many differences between the Knipex Cobra pliers and the more common brand.
 Here are a few:

 - Weight.
 The Knipex pliers are much slimmer and as a consequence much lighter to carry all day long.
 They will also fit into smaller spaces, spaces that the larger pliers have no hope of getting into.

 - Durability.
 Compared to my old pliers, the Knipex have lasted considerably longer.
 The teeth are extremely hard and difficult to damage.
 Ordinary pliers have much softer teeth that easily bend and make holding on to a workpiece much more difficult.

 - Ergonomics.
 The Knipex pliers are ergonomically designed and easy to hold and grip with.
 The handles are the right size and shape, fitting the hand very well, and it really does make quite a difference over a day's work.

-Although considerably more costly than other water pump pliers, the Knipex Cobra and Alligator series of pliers are a very good buy in the long run.
+Although considerably more costly than other water pump pliers, the Knipex Cobra and Alligator series of pliers are very good buys in the long run.
 They are much easier to use, grip better, and last longer.
-When my current pair finally wears out (if they ever do!), I will certainly purchase another pair—they are incredibly handy for not only the professional but for the homeowner doing their own home repairs and home improvement projects as well.
+When my current pair finally wears out (if it ever does!), I will certainly purchase another pair—it is incredibly handy for not only the professional but also for the homeowner doing their own home repairs and home improvement projects.